 To help account for the effects of various climatic conditions on pavement performance, the State has been divided into 9 climate regions.
-The project's pavement climate region is inland valley.
+The project's pavement climate region is Low Mountain.

-Replace the headings and paragraphs of Section 1-1.11 with: 1-1.11 WEBSITES, ADDRESSES, AND TELEPHONE NUMBERS
+1-1.11 WEBSITES, ADDRESSES, AND TELEPHONE NUMBERS

 Websites, Addresses, and Telephone Numbers